Sex Offense Appeals

 A person convicted of a sex crime can appeal the verdict or the sentence and have a higher court consider whether any errors occurred at trial or in sentencing that entitle the convicted person to a new trial, dismissal of the case, or a different sentence.

-A person who is convicted of a crime, including a sex crime, can appeal the conviction or sentence.
+Someone who's convicted of a crime, including a sex crime, can appeal the conviction or sentence.
 By filing an appeal, the convicted person asks an appellate court to review and overturn the judge or jury's decision.
 A defendant who files an appeal is referred to as "the appellant" in the appeal process.

 For information on how a successful appeal can lead to the dismissal of a case, see Getting a Case Dismissed After Conviction.